Ron Hanks

-Loren Lowell "Ron" Hanks is an American politician who served in the Colorado House of Representatives from 2021 to early 2023.
+Loren Lowell "Ron" Hanks is an American politician and retired United States Air Force officer who served in the Colorado House of Representatives from 2021 to early 2023.
 A member of the Republican Party, Hanks represented District 60.
-Hanks generated controversy on numerous occasions, most notably for his participation in the 2021 United States Capitol attack.
 Hanks ran for the U.S. Senate in a bid to challenge Michael Bennet in 2022 but lost in the primary.
 He was a candidate for Colorado's 3rd Congressional District in 2024 but was defeated in the Republican primary.

-Background
+Career

-Hanks served for 32 years (active and reserve) in the United States Air Force.
-He lives in Cañon City, Colorado and owns a company called The Western Surveyor.
+Hanks served for 32 years (active and reserve) in the United States Air Force. and owns a company called The Western Surveyor.
+He enlisted in the Air Force in 1984, and after earning a Bachelors degree from the University of Maryland was commissioned.
+He worked as an Arab linguist and intelligence officer.